lolgube010/MomoEngineVK/README.md

 * This is a Vulkan Game Engine built using [vkguide.dev](https://vkguide.dev/) as a base.
 The primary purpose is for me to continue learning Graphics Programming.
 I'll be working on this continuously, adding what I find to be interesting, and eventually making a game out of those parts.

 # features
+* Modern Vulkan: Dynamic Rendering, Synchronization2, Buffer Device Address, descriptor indexing.
+* Bindless textures & vertex pulling.
+* GLTF loading (models & textures); parallel texture decode; mipmap generation.
+* PBR material pipeline (Blinn-Phong lighting for now, Cook-Torrance in progress).
+* Frustum culling, draw sorting & compute shaders.
 * HLSL and GLSL shader support.
-* Buffer Device Address and Vertex Pulling.
-* Dynamic rendering, descriptor indexing (bindless) & sync2.
-* GLTF loading (models & textures).
-* Frustum Culling & Draw Sorting
-* bindless textures & material system.
-* Png Texture Loading with Mipmaps.
-* Everything's annotated in debug & support for the renderdoc API.
-* super basic lighting and pbr.
+* Tracy CPU/GPU profiling & RenderDoc in-app API.
+Scoped debug labels and validation capture.
+* ImGui integration.

 # planned features
 * lots of project structure stuff first and foremost. after that it's adding slang & doing the neural shading course. before slang i'll do this though: https://jcgt.org/published/0015/01/03/